iqbalyarkhan/old-website/content/2021-11-20--Networking.md

 Layer 3 requires a functional layer 2.
 The job of layer 3 is to move data from source to destination: for example, from youtube server to your local device via the internet.

-Say we have 2 layer 2 local are networks that are geographically separated and isolated (one is in us-east-1 and the other is in us-west-2).
+Say we have 2 layer 2 local area networks that are geographically separated and isolated (one is in us-east-1 and the other is in us-west-2).
 Devices can communicate with each other within their LANs but not outside of their local networks.
 You can use a point-to-point (or P2P) link to connect these 2 LANs but that would be expensive and is not scalable!

 Layer 3 is that common protocol that can be used to connect layer 2 networks that are using different protocols.
 This adds internet protocol or IP addresses to the LANs and routing to move data between LANs without using direct P2P links.
 This means that the source and destination have IP addresses and the destination can request for data from source.
 IP "packets" are moved from source to destination via intermediate networks (or internet!) and the information is encapsulated in different frames along the way.